 Federal Green Challenge

-In 2012, nearly 300 participating agencies, representing over 500,000 federal employees, "walked the talk" in various target areas (Waste, Electronics, Purchasing, Water, Energy and/or Transportation) and reduced their environmental footprint, which in many cases also resulted in significant cost savings.
+In 2014, over 400 participating federal facilities, representing nearly 1.3 million federal employees, "walked the talk" in various target areas (Waste, Electronics, Purchasing, Water, Energy and/or Transportation) by reducing their environmental footprint.
+In many cases these actions also resulted in significant cost savings.

-National results of FY12 participant actions were calculated based on annual incremental change and/or improvement in the various target areas.
+EPA calculated national results of 2014 participant actions based on annual incremental change and improvement in the various target areas.

 Improvement by Target Area - Highest Increased Percentage Over Previous Year

-Purchasing: National Renewable Energy Laboratory (NREL), Golden, CO
+National Renewable Energy Laboratory, Department of Energy (DOE), Golden, CO